 PoE (Power over Ethernet) Standards

-During autonegotiation, the PD is signaling the PSE of how much wattage of power it requires.
+During autonegotiation, the PD is signalling the PSE of how much wattage of power it requires.
 The below standards are the power in watts that the PSE will supply to PD based on its requirement:

 1. PoE –IEEE 802.3af standard that supplies up to 15 watts of DC power from PSE and 12.95 watts from PD due to losses on an ethernet cable.
 It uses two pairs of wires like CAT3 or CAT5 cables as a medium.